9 Effective Ways To Handle Angry Customers (with Examples)

 - Keep reminding yourself that you’re the middleman, not the target.
 The customers are angry with the products or services they paid for, not you.

 - Ask your supervisor and experienced colleagues for advice.
 Every contact center agent goes through the same process.
 Those who have been working with customers for a long time and still look motivated have developed the right toolkit to avoid taking unpleasant interactions too personally.
 Don’t be afraid to pick their brains!

 According to Dale Carnegie, author of How to Win Friends & Influence People, “A person’s name is to that person, the sweetest, most important sound in any language.”
 Remembering and using your customers’ names helps form and strengthen relationships and build trust.

 How to get it right:

 - Remember the caller’s name.
-If you have trouble remembering names, jot it down as soon as you hear it, and use CloudTalk’s Real-Time Customer Card tool to always see information about the customer while talking to them.
+If you have trouble remembering names, jot them down as soon as you hear them, and use CloudTalk’s Real-Time Customer Card tool to always see information about the customer while talking to them.

 - Don’t say your customer’s name too often.
 If you try to insert your customer’s name after every sentence, it’ll feel forced and unnatural.

 - Avoid assumed nicknames.
 If the customer introduced herself as Samantha, don’t call her Sam.
 Some people detest their nicknames, which might irritate them even further when they’re already upset.

 - Mirror their style.
 Some customers, depending on their age or cultural background, might find hearing their first names from you annoying or disrespectful.
 Mirror their level of formality: if they prefer to talk to you formally, it’s best to stick to Mr/Ms or Sir/Madam.